Celebrate the Local Culture

 Find a Reason to Visit Maine with These Unique Events & Local Festivals

 Each year we search for adventures and experiences that offer guests a special touch of the Maine magic.
-Helping guests plan a fabulous experience and memorable adventure is a specialty of the inn and is available to all guests before and during their stay.
+Helping guests plan a fabulous experience and memorable adventure is a specialty of the Inn and is available to all guests before and during their stay.
 In addition to all of the outdoor activities and top attractions in Maine, our area offers a wide variety of specialty celebrations.
-Check your calendar to see which of these popular Maine events you can fit in!

 Below is just a selection of special events and attractions.
 Specific dates are listed for some events, while others are available throughout the season.
-Some of the calendar events require advance reservations, which we are happy to assist you with!
+Some of the calendar events require advance reservations, with which we are happy to assist you.
 Visit these additional community calendars for more events and adventures: The Weekly Packet, Blue Hill Peninsula Chamber of Commerce, Blue Hill Public Library.

 Lobster tour boats in Maine